 We're challenged in the six months of winter, ensuring that there are no low spots in the pipe.
 We need to keep a fair slope mixed with daily wood stove heated water to prevent the line from freezing.

 I failed this week.
 And it froze, resulting in 10 hours of heating the pipe with a hairdryer, complaining, a little cussing and a lot of begging to get it thawed out and running smoothly again.

 I ended up running the generator and continuously running a hairdryer to finally get a particular section of pipe thawed.

-Speaking of the generator, that leads us to the electrical part of our off grid system.
-Our off grid home is wired like any other house for the most part.
-And since we live off the grid, instead of receiving energy from the grid, we generate our own.
-We do have a few sources of power generation, that being two diesel generators, one regular gas-powered generator and also solar panels.
+Since we live off the grid, instead of receiving energy from the grid, we generate our own.
+We do have a few sources of power generation, that being an 11.5 kW Kubota diesel generator, one regular gas-powered generator, and a Tesla 2 Powerwall with solar panels.

 One of the biggest off grid living mistakes you can make is underestimating the costs of your alternative energy equipment.
 Some of the off grid expenses we didn't expect were generator repairs and parts.

 The two diesel generators we

 have are 10kw Lombardinis that we have housed in a separate power shed located about 50 to 60 feet from the house.
 The shed is heavily insulated.
 That helps both winter temperatures as well as reducing noise.
 It is about 10’ x 10’ in size.
 Our generator shed also houses our extra 11kw Champion gas-powered generator.
 We keep that one as an additional backup to ensure we have power if there are any issues with the diesel.

 UPDATE: On Christmas Eve, 2019, our 40-year-old generator shed burned to the ground.
 That was the end of our Lombardinis.
 We now (finally) have a new 11.5 kW Kubota diesel generator and Tesla 2 Powerwall/Solar panels setup.